changyeon2/Truemedia-ML-Models/README.md

 An updated implementation of the "UniversalFakeDetect" model by [Ojha et al.](https://arxiv.org/abs/2302.10174) for detecting AI-generated images.
 Key features:

-- Built on HuggingFace CLIP models
+- Untrained Feature Space Utilization: Uses the feature space of large pre-trained vision-language models like CLIP-ViT, which are not specifically trained for distinguishing real from fake images.
+- Enhanced Generalization: Demonstrates superior performance in detecting fake images from a wide variety of unseen generative models, including diffusion and autoregressive models.
+- Simple and Efficient Classification: Uses nearest neighbor and linear probing methods in the pre-trained feature space, avoiding extensive model training and reducing computational overhead.
 - Simplified codebase to allow training on large image datasets (100k+)
-- Streamlined training and testing scripts
-- Docker deployment support

 ### 3. [GenConViT](https://github.com/truemediaorg/GenConViT) (video)

 An updated implementation of the GenConViT model by [Wodajo et al.](https://arxiv.org/abs/2307.07036).
+It analyzes both visual artifacts and latent data distributions.
 Features:

-- Support for both VAE and encoder-decoder architectures
+- Hybrid Architecture: Combines ConvNeXt and Swin Transformer for robust feature extraction, leveraging CNNs for local features and Transformers for global context.
+- Generative Learning: Utilizes Autoencoder and Variational Autoencoder to capture latent data distributions
 - FP16 precision support
 - Frame-based video processing capabilities
-- CLI interface for easy model interaction

 ### 4. [StyleFlow](/StyleFlow) (video)

-A model for temporal-aware style transfer and manipulation ([Paper Link](https://openaccess.thecvf.com/content/CVPR2024/papers/Choi_Exploiting_Style_Latent_Flows_for_Generalizing_Deepfake_Video_Detection_CVPR_2024_paper.pdf)).
-Includes:

-- Time transformer architecture
-- Face-aware processing
-- Video frame processing capabilities
-- ResUNet implementation for feature extraction
+By combining the StyleGRU module and Style Attention Module (SAM), it effectively captures temporal and visual inconsistencies ([Paper Link](https://openaccess.thecvf.com/content/CVPR2024/papers/Choi_Exploiting_Style_Latent_Flows_for_Generalizing_Deepfake_Video_Detection_CVPR_2024_paper.pdf)).
+Features:

+- Style Latent Flow Analysis: Captures anomalies in the temporal changes of style latent vectors, highlighting suppressed variance in deepfake videos.
+- StyleGRU Module with Contrastive Learning: Encodes the dynamics of style latent flows using a GRU network trained with supervised contrastive learning to extract robust style-based temporal features.

 ### 5. [Reverse Research](/reverse-search) (image)